Piano Moving Checklist

 Adequately insure your belongings

-Once you know your rights, regulations, and your mover’s terms, you can start to insure your piano.
+Once you know your rights, regulations, and terms you can start to insure your piano.
 Most moving companies have an insurance policy, but they don’t always cover what matters most.
 Check to see if the mover has a dispute settlement program, or registered with FMCSA.

 Even if your mover checks all the right boxes, it still is not a bad idea to take the extra initiative to protect your property.
 This way, you can rest assured knowing no matter how the move goes, your piano will be okay.